wrds/.github/profile/README.md

 # Wharton Research Data Services GitHub Organization

-This is our home on GitHub.
+This is WRDS' GitHub organization home.
 Here are brief instructions on how to join:

 * Make sure you already have a GitHub account.
 You can use your personal account; authenticating with PennKey will make your account a members of the WRDS organization.
 * All members of the upenn GitHub organization are required to have two-factor authentication enabled on their GitHub accounts.